 Thank you for your patience.

 Look at the above example of a perfectly crafted apology email.
 While it may be difficult for your team to reply in a friendly manner to a rude emotional email message, always remember — each communication represents the whole brand, not just the customer service representative.
+To ensure you are always prepared for difficult situations and emotions never run high, you can implement some of our helpdesk email template options.

 Positive customer service emails that contain an outline for each step necessary for a resolution will put your customers’ minds at ease.
 As a result, your company image and retention rate will remain intact.